Hook SecurityHook Docs

 Optionally add a Description (up to 1000 characters) for context like scope, who requested the test, or follow-up training plans.

-Under When should this campaign send?, pick Send immediately.
-Hook also shows a Schedule for later option marked Coming Soon — it's disabled today, so every campaign launches the moment you click Launch Campaign on step 4.
+Under When should this campaign launch?, keep Launch now selected.
+Hook also shows a Schedule for later option marked Coming Soon — it's disabled today, so every campaign launches when you click Launch Campaign on step 4.
+Under Delivery timing, choose whether emails send at campaign start or spread over the configured delivery window.

 Targeting